desaisid/parallelism/README.md

 ===========

 My collection of parallel algorithms:
--kmeans clustering algorithm using CUDA
+*)kmeans clustering algorithm using CUDA